mylozzax/lozzax/README.md

 DNS_PUBLIC=tcp torsocks lozzaxd --p2p-bind-ip 127.0.0.1 --no-igd
 ```

-A helper script is in contrib/tor/monero-over-tor.sh.
+A helper script is in contrib/tor/lozzax-over-tor.sh.
 It assumes Tor is installed
-already, and runs Tor and Monero with the right configuration.
+already, and runs Tor and lozzax with the right configuration.

 ### Using Tor on Tails